 Blue Lagoon Tips to Know While Planning A Trip to Iceland

 Visiting the Blue Lagoon in Iceland has been on my bucket list for YEARS.
-This past March, I finally got to check that box after booking an incredible round trip fare to London that included a 24 hour layover in Iceland.
+Last year, I finally got to check that box after booking an incredible round trip fare to London that included a 24 hour layover in Iceland.
 Now I’m here to share some helpful Blue Lagoon tips and FAQ to help you plan your own trip to Iceland’s most popular geothermal spa.

 One Day in Iceland.
 One Epic Experience.

 If you ever have the chance to book a great fare that also includes a stopover, I highly recommend it.
 These long layovers are a perfect opportunity to sample a new destination you may not have otherwise been able to visit.
 The best part is that it often won’t cost any extra, at least not on your plane ticket.
 The downside to these whirlwind experiences is that one day in Iceland, or any city or country, is not long enough to enjoy a full cultural experience.
 You will definitely leave wanting more!

 While short, one day or weekend in Iceland is absolutely long enough for at least one epic experience and many memories that you will treasure for a lifetime.
 I boarded my flight home so grateful for the opportunity, but also sad that my time was so brief.
 Savor this bittersweet moment.
 There are so many incredible adventures in Iceland and the natural beauty that will leave you speechless.
 Rest assured that this little island is worth its own trip in the future.

 Making the Most of 24 Hours in Iceland